bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 # _bruno_ in a Nutshell

 bruno is a declarative high level programming language where data is the central aspect of programming.
-It is transformed by pure functions using isolated lightweight processes that communicate only via message passing.
+It is transformed by pure functions driven by isolated lightweight processes that communicate just via message passing.

-The closest existing language(s) would be a statically typed Erlang mixed with some Haskell and Clojure.
+The language(s) is loosely influenced by Erlang, Haskell and Clojure and seams to have a philosophy comparable to that of Virgil III but there is no single predecessor language.

 ## Prologue
 Basic correctness is still too challenging with both classic and modern